petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 Since caching is one of the hardest things in programming (TODO: source), you probably shouldn't write your own caching logic.

+So what is a pipeline?
+If you're using a collection of notebooks, starting and executing them manually, you are serving as a sort of manual pipeline.
+You are keeping track of what needs to be run in what order, and what needs to be rerun if something changes.

+Back to the definition of reproducibility:
+Everything must be generated with a single command.
+One option is to write a script that automatically checks and uses the correct virtual environment and executes the notebook with something like `nbconvert`, but what if you have a heterogeneous workflow?
+For example,
+maybe you have a notebook, a Python script, and a LaTeX document to compile.
+It could be cumbersome to track all of the environments, input dependencies, caching, etc.
+That's where Calkit comes in.

 Note that if an environment changes, the cache is invalidated and the notebook needs to be rerun.
 However, you can decouple the stages by